 A copy of a letter sent from Michael Payne MP to the previous chair, was read out.

 Cllr Starr commented on the play park report received following the inspection by Wicksteed.
 The report is not good reading.
 A lot of work is required, sooner rather than later.
-Rose reported that a meeting has been organised with the school PTA and there is piece in the parish magazine.
+Rose reported that a meeting has been organised with the school PTA and there is a piece in the parish magazine.
 The first meeting will be held in May.
 The land belongs to NCC but the equipment belongs to the Parish who have responsibility for it. £400K was raised for the 2 parks in Calverton.

 The cemetery light has been done.